mmtk/mmtk-core/docs/tutorial/Tutorial.md

 *mutator*: Something that 'mutates', or changes, the objects stored in memory.
 That is to say, this is a running program.

-*plan*: (MMTk-specific) A garbage collection algorithm composed from components.
+*plan*: A garbage collection algorithm composed from components.

-*policy*: (MMTk-specific) A definition of the semantics and behaviour of a memory region.
+*policy*: A definition of the semantics and behaviour of a memory region.
 Memory spaces are instances of policies.

-*scheduler*: (MMTk-specific) Schedules GC works so that they can safely be run in parallel.
+*scheduler*: Schedules GC works so that they can safely be run in parallel.

-*work packet*: (MMTk-specific) Contains an instance of a GC worker.
+*work packet*: Contains an instance of a GC worker.

 *zeroing*, *zero initialization*: Initializing and resetting unused memory bits to have a value of 0, generally to improve memory safety.